arteme/pod-ui/content/pages/user-guide.md

 The application UI is rather straight-forward and functional.
 Unlike **Line6 Edit** and popular guitar processors, it does not borrow from the "knobs and switches" theme of guitar gadgets.
-Instead it is a clean, if conservative, all-in-your-face UI.
+Instead, it is a clean, if conservative, all-in-your-face UI.

 The UI has a title bar, a program list and the actual device controls.